XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 By design, blockchains are inherently resistant to modification of the data stored in them.
 Once recorded, the data in any given block cannot be altered retroactively without the alteration of all subsequent blocks, which requires collusion of the network majority.
 Functionally, a blockchain can serve as "an open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way.
-The ledger itself can also be programmed to trigger transactions automatically." (wikipedia)
+The ledger itself can also be programmed to trigger transactions automatically."
+(Source: Wikipedia)

 ![Figure 0: a blockchain being built](Images/blockchain_01.png)

-### Why should you use it:
+### Why should you use it

 A blockchain supersedes older technology that deals with authentication and non-repudiation.
 First, there are many ways you can digitally sign a document.